 Speak with a Houston DWI Defense Lawyer Today

 In any DWI case, you have a constitutional right to present a defense and challenge the evidence introduced against you.
 A qualified criminal defense attorney can represent you throughout this process.
-Contact the Law Offices of Tad Nelson & Associates in Houston, Galveston or League City if you need to speak with a lawyer today.
+If you need to speak with someone about your case, contact Houston DWI Lawyer Tad A Nelson today at 713-489-7373.